|

 definition 3: |

-the movable panel that covers such openings.
+the movable panel that covers such openings in houses, rooms, cars, cabinets, or the like.

 - synonyms: